15 Festive Things to do in the Hudson Valley in the Fall

 Hudson Valley in New York is also known as one of the best places to visit this time of year because it has an abundance of fun fall festivals.
 For example, there is a Pumpkin Festival in Barryville, a Harvest festival in Poughkeepsie, and a big fall festival in Rhinebeck.

-To find all the fall festivals in the Hudson Valley check out this site.
+To find all the fall festivals in the Hudson Valley, check out this site.

-Pick your own Apples in Hudson Valley
+Pick your own Apples in the Hudson Valley

 Here is a list of the best pick your own apples orchards in Hudson Valley.